patrickmt/mdloader/README.md

      --restart                   Restart device after successful programming
 ```

-To detect connected keyboards ready for programming:

-`mdloader --list`

-If you do not see your keyboard listed, try pressing the reset button on your keyboard and try again.

-Assume for example the listing included a device at port name `THE_PORT`

 To write firmware to the device and restart it:

-`mdloader --port THE_PORT --download new_firmware.bin --restart`
+`mdloader --first --download new_firmware.bin --restart`

+The program will now be searching for your device.
+Press the reset switch found through the small hole on the back case or by appropriate key sequence to enter programming mode and allow programming to commence.
+Note that safeguards are in place to prevent overwriting the bootloader section of the device.

 To read firmware from the device:

-`mdloader --port THE_PORT --upload read_firmware.bin --addr 0x4000 --size 0x10000`
+`mdloader --first --upload read_firmware.bin --addr 0x4000 --size 0x10000`

+Where --addr and --size are set as desired.

-Test mode may be used to test operations, just use the -t or --test switch.
+Test mode may be invoked with the --test switch to test operations while preventing firmware modification.
 Test mode also allows viewing of binary data from a read instead of writing to a file.

-You may also use the --restart switch to boot the keyboard into operating mode.

 ## Troubleshooting

 Linux: User may need to be added to group dialout to access programming port